Some people believe there’s not much you can really ‘do’ to make birth easier, shorter or safer.

-Some people believe there’s not much you can really ‘do’ to make birth easier, shorter or safer.

 If your labour does include intervention you didn’t plan on and you used the techniques and tips in this Guide, know that you gave it your best shot and you really did need intervention, instead of feeling like you were rushed into something early that maybe could have been avoided.
 Remember that if you or your baby are ever in danger, do what your care providers advise!

-A summary of all my most useful hints and tips for easier labour – including those four key FETAL POSITIONING TECHNIQUES that could prove so helpful.
+Details of all my most useful hints and tips for easier labour – including those four key FETAL NAVIGATION TECHNIQUES that could prove so helpful.

 Part 3 – Birth Preferences